 The steps to initiate the registration process are clearly indicated on the APGO website www.apgo.net.
 As of March 2009, there are now two methods by which to apply to the APGO; online or via the downloadable application.
-The Association continues to streamline and simplify processes for applicants, developing a step by step online process throughout the latter part of 2010 for launch in 2011 for use by all applicants.
+The Association continues to streamline and simplify processes for applicants.